scheung38/file_processing_pipeline/README.md

 ## ToDo
-- CSV to CSV with extra columns, parquet - DONE
+- Would like to containerize it
+- Use Kafka and connect to Debezium to pick up delta changes only

 ### Excel

-- Excel to CSV with extra columns, parquet - DONE

 https://pypi.org/project/iso4217/
 https://pypi.org/project/pycountry/